chesko256/SimplyKnock/README.md

 Details and Features
 --------------------
-For maximum immersion, the voice of the person you hear on the other side of the door will match the person actually answering the door!
+The voice of the person you hear on the other side of the door will match the person actually answering the door.
+Yay!

+If no one is home, or no one is able / willing to answer the door, no one will answer.

 Simply Knock implements a Mod Config Menu to configure a few minor settings, such as how difficult or easy your speechcraft attempts should be.
 It also adds Settings Profiles, as seen in some of my other mods.
 Configure it once, and your settings are ready on your next character or play-through automatically.